dansman805/gm0/source/docs/meta/index.rst

-About This Document
+about this document
 ===================

-Information about Game Manual 0.
+i-infowmation a-about game manuaw 0. (⑅˘꒳˘)

 .. toctree::
    :maxdepth: 1